sagemath/trac_to_gh/Issue 6212.md

 # Issue 6212: make sage -upgrade check that there are no applied hg queue patches

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6212

 Original creator: ncalexan